 Cypress Essential Oil

-Dilution is not necessary for topical applications or for direct inhalation but can be diluted with equal parts carrier oil to massage into skin.
+Dilution is not necessary for topical applications or for direct inhalation but can be diluted with a carrier oil to massage into the skin.
 It is also used in a diffuser to create calm atmosphere and deodorize the air.
-It blends well with Bergamot, Clary Sage, Lavender, Juniper, Pine, Marjoram, Sandalwood, Rosemary, Frankincense, and any citrus oils.
+It blends well with Lavender, Frankincense, Rosemary, Bergamot, Pine, Clary Sage, Juniper, Marjoram, and citrus oils like Orange and Lemon.

 The presence of camphene (antifungal/anti-bacterial) in Cypress Essential Oil makes it useful to treat both external and internal wounds and prevent infections.
-It can be used to treat sores, pimples, pustules, and skin eruptions.
+It can be used to treat sores and skin eruptions like pustules and pimples causing acne problems.
 Camphene has also been shown to reduce plasma cholesterol and triglycerides naturally.

 Cypress Essential Oil has antispasmodic qualities that inhibit spasms, cramps, muscle pulls, and restless leg syndrome.
 It improves blood circulation and can ease chronic pain.
 Cypress Essential Oil is considered a natural treatment for carpal tunnel syndrome because it acts as a diuretic to decrease fluid retention, stimulates blood flow and reduces inflammation.
 As a diuretic, it helps flush out toxins, increases sweat and perspiration to expel toxins, and cleanses the liver.
 Can be used as a mosquito repellent and helps scars and other marks on your skin disappear.